mrichman/mrichman.github.io/_posts/2013/2013-11-17-intro-to-python-decorators.md

         return cls.diameter
 {% endhighlight %}

 In the `Circle` class above, notice the `diameter` variable is a *class* member.
-That is, it blongs to the class, not any particular instance.
+That is, it belongs to the class, not any particular instance.
 There is also no `self.` prepended to `diameter`.

 The `classmethod` decorator applies the same structure to a function.
 The `get_diameter` function is a member of the `Circle` class.
 Notice the first parameter is called `cls`.
 This is an *implicit* reference to the `Circle` class.